 For some people loud noises can produce painful feelings in the ear, particularly if they have developed a sensitivity to noise.

 There may be a number of reasons why you developed Phonophobia, for example:

 - You may have associated loud noises with emotional problems, such as hearing parents arguing loudly.

 - You might be suffering with PTSD which is triggered by loud noises, such as the sound of combat.

-There is no scientific evidence that Phonophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Although phobias are often described as ‘disorders’, there is no valid scientific evidence that Phonophobia is the result of any kind of biological fault or chemical imbalance as proposed in the biomedical models of mental illness.

-On the contrary, Phonophobia is much more likely to be the result of the sufferers subjective evaluation of what happened to them in the past and is therefore a psychosocial phenomenon.
+On the contrary, Phonophobia is much more likely to be the result of your own, subjective evaluation (what you think your experiences mean) of what happened to you and is therefore better described as a psychosocial symptom.

 Phonophobia Symptoms & Behaviours

 All phobias, including Phonophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.

 Consequently, the symptoms of Phonophobia are both specific and generic and may include: